blobcity/autoai/README.md

 One can view the pre-processing methods used on the data by exporting the entire model configuration to a YAML file.
 Check the section below on "Exporting to YAML."

 # Feature Selection
-AutoAI automatically performs a feature selection on input data.
-All features (except target) are potential candidates for the X input.

-AutoAI will automatically remove ID / Primary-key columns.

-This does not guarantee that all specified features will be used in the final model.
-The framework will perform an automated feature selection from amongst these features.
-This only guarantees that other features if present in the data will not be considered.

 ```Python
 model.features() #prints the features selected by the model
 ```